-Applying to Rochester
+Applying

-Thank you for your interest in applying to our graduate program.
-For fall 2024 admission, the online application must be submitted by January 15, 2024 and all materials must be submitted no later than February 1, 2024 to be considered for fall 2024 admission.
+For fall 2025 admission, the online application must be submitted by January 15, 2025 and all materials must be submitted no later than February 1, 2025 to be considered for fall 2025 admission.
 We are not currently offering spring admission.

-Application Materials
+Application Materials and Requirements

-Application consists of the following parts:
+The application consists of the following parts:

-• A full online application
+• Full online application

 • Personal statement

-• Transcripts from each university that you have attended, uploaded to the online application (copies are acceptable for application review.
-Official transcripts are only needed if applicant is accepted)
+• Transcripts from each university that you have attended, uploaded to the online application (Copies are acceptable for application review.
+Official transcripts are only needed if applicant is accepted.)

 • Copies of GRE scores uploaded to the online application